 If you’re calling Alabama home for Thanksgiving this year, you’re in luck: this state has a little bit of everything you need to make it the best Thanksgiving yet.
 From food to fun and everything in between, there’s no end of things to see, do, and taste, both before and after the turkey’s been carved.
 Start your long holiday weekend with this guide to the perfect Thanksgiving in Alabama.
-Get the most out of your Thanksgiving in Alabama this 2022 with our wonderful, spot-on, quintessential guide!
+Get the most out of your Thanksgiving in Alabama this 2023 with our wonderful, spot-on, 9 Best Thanksgiving Activities and Events!

 Deck out your home for Thanksgiving company with a trip to Caffco Floral Outlet.
 Inside you can scoop up all the flowers, wreaths, and greenery to create a festive centerpiece or spruce up your front door for your guests.

 Save time in the kitchen with a trip to Hope’s Cheesecake.
 These delectable desserts give you one less thing to prepare, and they taste way better than grocery store ones.
 If you don’t live in the Gulf Shores area, order one ahead of time from their online shop—your fellow diners will be most thankful you did.

 This charming little eatery specializes in honest-to-goodness turkey sandwiches year-round, but they also make your Thanksgiving feast a little easier on you by providing the main star of your Thanksgiving feast.
 They ship out of state, plus they offer three pickup locations in Alabama (Montgomery, Ft.
 Deposit, and their hometown of Greenville).
 You can also reserve your Bates bird at one of the local Piggly Wiggly stores, too.